 - Perelman, D. (2020, July 5).
 The COVID-19 parent trap.
 New York Times, p.
 1.

 - Pincus, A., & Minahan, A. (1977).
 Conceptual frameworks for social work practice.
 Social Work, 22, 347–352.

 - Piven, F. F., & Cloward, R. A. (1971).
 Regulating the poor: The functions of welfare.
 Pantheon.

 - Rothman, J., & Mazrahi, J. (2014).
 Balancing micro and macro practice: A challenge for social work.
 Social Work, 54(1), 90–93.

 - Saleeby, D. (2002).
 The strengths perspective in social work practice (3rd ed.).
-Boston, MA: Allyn & Bacon.
+Allyn & Bacon.

 - Schiele, J. H. (2000).
 Human services and the Afrocentric paradigm.
-New York, NY: Haworth Press.
+Haworth Press.

 - Siporin, M. (1975).
 Introduction to social work practice.
 Macmillan.

 - Thyer, B. (2008).
 Evidence-based macro practice: Addressing the challenges and opportunities.
 Journal of Evidence-Based Social Work, 5(3–4), 453–472.

 - Van Herck, P., Annemans, L., Sermeus, W., & Ramaekers, D. (2013).
 Evidence-based health care policy in reimbursement decisions: Lessons from a series of six equivocal case-studies.
-PLoS One, 8(10).
+PLoS One, 8(10), e78662.